 Requests for scanned material will depend on the hours and services at lending libraries that are not affiliated with Penn State.
 We will do our best to fill as many ILL requests as possible, but please understand that services from outside libraries may be limited.
 If we are unable to obtain the item you requested via ILL, a member of the Law Library staff will contact you.
 If you have questions about ILLs, please email email@example.com and a Law Library staff member will contact you.

 4. How do I return books?

 Please return all books to the book drop outside the Law Library doors.
-After Tuesday, November 24th please return library material to the bookdrop located at Pattee/Paterno Library (Curtain Rd entrance.)
+Materials may also be returned to the bookdrop located at Pattee/Paterno Library (Curtain Rd entrance.)

 For more information about accessing and returning library materials and interlibrary loan, please click here.